schneems/schneems/_posts/2017-11-29-say-no-to-randos-in-your-database.md

     - postgresql
 ---

 When I used my first ORM, I wondered "why didn't they include a `random()` method?"
-It seemed like such an easy thing to add, and I used it all the time.
+It seemed like such an easy thing to add.
 While there are many reasons you may want to pull a record out of your database at random, you shouldn't be using SQL's `RANDOM()` function unless you'll only be randomizing a limited number of records.
-In this post, we'll examine how such a simple looking SQL operator can cause a lot of pain, and a few different techniques we can use to fix it.
+In this post, we'll examine how such a simple looking SQL operator can cause a lot of performance pain, and a few different techniques we can use to fix it.

-As you might know, I run [CodeTriage, the best way to get started helping open source](https://www.codetriage.com) and I've written about improving the database performance on that site:
+As you might know, I run [CodeTriage, the best way to get started helping open source,](https://www.codetriage.com) and I've written about improving the database performance on that site:

 - [Finding Slow queries with Rack Mini Profiler](https://schneems.com/2017/06/22/a-tale-of-slow-pagination/)
 - [Finding Slow Queries with Heroku's Expensive Query Dashboard](https://www.schneems.com/2017/07/11/using-herokus-expensive-query-dashboard-to-speed-up-your-app/)